ballerina-platform/asyncapi-triggers/asyncapi/github/Readme.md

 - Select the list of events you need to subscribe to and click on Add webhook.

 This will add a subscription to github event api and the ballerina service functions will be triggerred once an event is fired.

+## Report issues

+To report bugs, request new features, start new discussions, etc., go to the [Ballerina Library repository](https://github.com/ballerina-platform/ballerina-library)

+## Useful links

+- For more information go to the [`trigger.github` package](https://central.ballerina.io/ballerinax/trigger.github/latest).
+- For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
+- Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
+- Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.